 How are grants given?

 The Weston Brain Institute provides grants through open call Requests for Applications (RFAs).
 Potential applicants should read the individual Program Details for each RFA before applying.
-All current and upcoming funding opportunities can be found here.
+Current and upcoming funding opportunities for Canadian researchers may be found here, and for European researchers here.

 How does the Institute define neurodegenerative diseases of aging?